 If you have trouble remembering when to apply each patch, ask your pharmacist for

 The most important sign of overdose is difficulty in breathing.
 If a person using

-APO-Fentanyl has abnormally slow or weak breathing, remove the patch.
-Keep the person
+APO-Fentanyl has abnormally slow or weak breathing, remove the patch(es) and phone

 Do this even if there are no signs of discomfort or poisoning.
 The person may need

 Poisons Information Centre telephone number: